hoomaanf/FelfelDM/README.md

 - 📋 **Details Panel** — View download details (name, size, downloaded, status, path) with quick actions
 - ⌨️ **Keyboard Shortcuts** — Full keyboard navigation for power users

+### 🎯 Preview Sizes Before Downloading

+No need to add the file to see its size!
+When you enter URLs:

+- **Full file list with exact sizes** — See every file with its precise size before downloading
+- **Per-row checkbox** — Select only the files you want (click anywhere in the cell)
+- **Select All / Deselect All** — Quick selection buttons
+- **Total selected size** — See the total size of your selection at the bottom of the dialog
+- **Smart Add button** — The Download button is only enabled when at least one file is selected

+### ⚡ Parallel Size Fetching

+Previously, file sizes were fetched one by one with delays.
+Now, with **5 parallel threads**:

+- All file sizes are fetched in just a few seconds
+- Works both in the Add Download dialog **and** in the main window table
+- Uses the full `FileSizeFetcher` logic (HEAD → RANGE → STREAM → yt-dlp fallback)

+### 🗑️ Delete Files Without UI Freezing

+The "Remove & Delete Files" operation no longer freezes the UI:

+- **Instant operations** for downloads that never started (nothing on disk to delete)
+- **Background deletion** for partial downloads — files are deleted in a separate thread
+- **Batch RPC** to aria2 instead of dozens of individual requests
+- **Progress feedback** in the status bar during deletion

 ### Queue Management

 - 📋 **Queue Status** — Real-time status display for each queue (Running, Paused, Idle, Empty)